-Many people throughout the UK undergo hip replacements.
-If you’re considering talking to a specialist about the possibility of hip replacement surgery, or already due for a hip replacement, then you may wish to know more about them.
-To help ensure that you have all of the information you need, we have put together a guide on hip replacements, from the reasons why people may need them to how they’re carried out, and what they’re made from.
+If you’re considering talking to a specialist about the possibility of hip replacement surgery, or you’re already due for a hip replacement, then you may want to find out what to expect.
+To help ensure that you have all the hip replacement information you need, we’ve put together a quick guide to hip replacements; why you might need one, how they’re carried out and what they’re made from.

 How are hip replacements carried out?

-You can discuss the type of implant that will be best for you with your specialist and use this opportunity to voice any concerns that you may have.
-This is an important consideration because the material of your implant may affect how long it will last.
+You can discuss the type of implant that’s best for you with your Consultant and use this opportunity to ask any questions or voice any concerns that you may have.
+This is an important consideration as the material of your implant may affect how long it will last.

 How long will a hip replacement last?